eaverine/Prediction-of-Credit-Card-Defaulters/README.md

 ## Dataset
->This dataset consists of 30000 rows and 25 columns, having columns of information like customer ID, sex, education, marriage, repayment status, etc
+>This dataset consists of 30000 rows and 25 columns, having columns of information like customer ID, Sex, Education, Marriage, Repayment status, etc
 >- The overview of the dataset can be seen on [Kaggle](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset/).

 ## Project Overview